 Summarize this sales call transcript.
 Give me: - The prospect's top 3 stated pain points - Buying signals (positive or negative) - Objections raised and how they were handled - Agreed next steps (if any) - My recommended follow-up action [paste transcript]

 Paste the summary directly into your CRM notes.
-Reps using this workflow report spending under 3 minutes on post-call admin versus 15–20 manually.
+Reps using this workflow report spending under 3 minutes on post-call admin versus 15-20 manually.
+This also pairs well with a dedicated AI meeting summarizer workflow if your team uses a shared call-recording platform.

 Sending the same proposal to every prospect — or manually rewriting it for each one — are both losing strategies.
 AI lets you maintain a master proposal structure and generate customized versions quickly.
 Feed your template and the prospect's context into the AI with specific instructions: